What’s on my iPod?

 Rosi Golan works the same territory as Sarah McLachlan.
 This Isreali born, Brooklyn bred singer/songwriter produces pleasant folk pop that you can hear being played in random touching moments in television shows.
 I myself heard her first on One Tree Hill and her voice and lyrics piqued my interest as it sounded exactly like the kind of music I wanted to listen to those days.
-For the confused, increasingly guarded and the heartbroken, the song with it’s vanilla melody, pristine instrumentation and sweet but persuasive vocals, offers an effective sanctuary.
-When listening to this, i want to let out a sigh and question the reasons why we are alone.
+For the confused, increasingly guarded and the heartbroken, the song with its vanilla melody, pristine instrumentation and sweet but persuasive vocals, offers an effective sanctuary.
+When listening to this, I want to let out a sigh and question the reasons why we are alone.

 Jack Johnson – Cocoon

 From his second album, On and On, singer/songwriter/surfer Jack Johnson wrote his most emotional song back in 2003.
 I first heard it in an ex-girlfriend’s car and she used this song to get over her past love.
 This song is about a couple who just ended a very deep relationship in which he broke into pieces.
 He didn’t want to believe that he was being used as a temporary fix.
 He believed they were each other’s cocoon and from their comfort within, they would grow into beautiful butterflies.
-She did, and then she she flew away leaving him to wither alone.
+She did, and then she flew away leaving him to wither alone.

 Ray LaMontagne and The Pariah Dogs – Are We Really Through

-Since 2004, Ray LaMontagne, who might get unfairly pinned down as just another bearded folkie, has put out a string of resonant and highly emotional records, each with songs that range from uplifting and lovable to gut wrenching and sorrowful.
+Since 2004, Ray LaMontagne, who might get unfairly pinned down as just another bearded folkie, has put out a string of resonant and highly emotional records, each with songs that range from uplifting and lovable to gut-wrenching and sorrowful.
 God Willin’ & The Creeks Don’t Rise is a departure from his usual influence of 60’s soul & R&B. This song deals with the coming to terms with the end of love, probably the saddest thing after death in a man’s existence.

 Kodaline – All I Want

-Irish quartet Kodaline rode the folk wave with this song from their self titled debut EP.
+Irish quartet Kodaline rode the folk wave with this song from their self-titled debut EP.
 The melancholic lyrics & vocals, juxtaposed with a relatively sunny melody make for a unique listen that’s undoubtedly going to get stuck in your head.
-It is reminiscent of Mumford & Sons or the Lumineers for first time listeners but Kodaline maintain their own spin on the sound.
-It’s somewhat minimalist till the track builds into a soul stirring refrain during the last bridge.
-“All I want is nothing more / to hear you knocking on my door / cause if I could see your face once more / I would die a happy man I’m sure.”
+It is reminiscent of Mumford & Sons or the Lumineers for first-time listeners but Kodaline maintain their own spin on the sound.
+It’s somewhat minimalist till the track builds into a soul-stirring refrain during the last bridge.
+“All I want is nothing more / to hear you knocking on my door/cause if I could see your face once more / I would die a happy man I’m sure.”
 The song is like Irish coffee.
 It’s strong and will give you a buzz and some energy, but ultimately relaxing to the heart.

 The Tony Rich Project – Nobody Knows

 This song released in 1996 and reached #2 on the Billboard charts just behind Celine Dion’s Because You Loved Me, proving the existence of the millions of broken hearts even before the era of the Internet.
-I first heard it on the radio in London as a 16 year old dealing with unrequited love, and I found myself crooning to it every time I was alone, praying hard that she knew too.
+I first heard it on the radio in London as a 16-year-old dealing with unrequited love, and I found myself crooning to it every time I was alone, praying hard that she knew too.

 Janis Joplin – Piece Of My Heart

-Featured as #71 on the top 100 classic rock songs of all time on Rolling Stones, Janis Joplin is one of only few female artists featured on this list.
+Featured as #71 on the top 100 classic rock songs of all time on Rolling Stones, Janis Joplin is one of only a few female artists featured on this list.
 But as Jim Morrison stated, Joplin wasn’t intimidated by any man, woman or child.
 Erma Franklin, Aretha’s sister, who first recorded Piece Of My Heart in 1967 didn’t recognise Joplin’s rendition of the song when she first heard it on the radio.
 This little twenty-something white girl from Texas was daring her listeners to “take it, break it and have another piece” of her heart while her band electrified a sound that would later get coined as ‘Acid Rock’.

 Joshua Radin – What If You

 Zach Braff’s best friend, whose music debuted on the TV show Scrubs back in 2004 was battling with depression and the upbeat feeling of being in love at the same time when he wrote this song.
 He called it “The soundtrack of your suicide”.
-It sparkles with child like innocence and weeps with adult heartbreak and Radin’s soft, plaintive voice is filled with genuine feeling.
+It sparkles with childlike innocence and weeps with adult heartbreak and Radin’s soft, plaintive voice is filled with genuine feeling.